themarcusaurelius/trailToad/README.md

     <img src="https://imgur.com/VBWOpCw.png">
 </p>

-Congratualtion!
+Congratulations!
 Your front-end and back-end are running and working together!

 <br>